 Isabella

-No, I don’t believe that these people are “super impressed”.
+No, I don’t believe these people are “super impressed”.
 I don’t have a LinkedIn.
 I will work to gain more recognition.

 What Happened?